ChrisMarinos/FSharpKoans/README.markdown

 ### Getting Started

 The F# koans require the F# PowerPack.
-Installation instructions for the can be found at its [codeplex page](fsharppowerpack.codeplex.com)
+Installation instructions for the powerpack can be found at its [codeplex page](fsharppowerpack.codeplex.com)